 That is, freeze one hour, then for two or rake every hour.
 But, “three” seems to be the magic number.

 While you’re waiting, kick back and enjoy the scenery.
-This owl appeared out of nowhere one evening while I was waiting for some watermelon granita to freeze.
+An owl appeared out of nowhere one evening while I was waiting for some watermelon granita to freeze.
 Really!

 5 – Rake again just before serving!